sccity/spillman-api/README.md

 Will update this section soon!

 ## LICENSE
-Copyright (c) Santa Clara City UT\
+Copyright (c) Santa Clara City UT
-Developed for Sanata Clara - Ivins Fire & Rescue.
+Developed for Sanata Clara - Ivins Fire & Rescue

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.